Visate/communeai-scratchpad/installation.md

 ### Installing Commune Locally with Subspace

+- I am using [pipenv](https://pipenv.pypa.io/en/latest/) to manage my python environment.
+You can replicate the same thing using regular virtualenvs, I just like using pipenv.
-- Add `export PATH="$HOME/.cargo/bin:$PATH"` to your shell config
+- Add `export PATH="$HOME/.cargo/bin:$PATH"` to your shell config (**NOTE:** Might not be necessary, rustup script automatically sources its environment into your shell if it's able to)
 - Install _most_ Python deps to a pipenv (I saved at ~/repos/communeai/).
 Alternatively create your own venv then replace `pipenv` with `pip`.
 ```sh
 $ pipenv install click numpy protobuf==3.20 streamlit
 ```
 - Once the pipenv is created, enter it with `pipenv shell`, then go to the commune repo and install it.
-It will also install the rest of the dependancies.
+It will also install the rest of the dependencies.
 ```sh
 $ cd commune  # git repo for commune
 $ pip install -e ./